G2JL/AI_IB_FIME/README.md

 # AI_IB_FIME
-This repository is made to collect evidence of AI learning subject
+This repository is made to collect evidences of AI learning subject